AashitaK/AashitaK.github.io/about.md

 [Here]({{ site.url }}/images/Aashita_Resume.pdf) is my resume and [here](https://www.linkedin.com/in/aashita-kesarwani) is my LinkedIn profile open to public view without signing up.

 [Here](https://github.com/AashitaK) is my GitHub account containing some of simple projects I completed recently as I am learning tools for data science and machine learning.

+The icons at the bottom bar of each page of the website contains my contact information.